 When I finished college and passed the board exams, I was fortunate to have access to a good number of opportunities.
-I had several job offers, and even a scholarship for a master’s degree abroad.
+I had several job offers and even a scholarship for a master’s degree abroad.

 Eager to earn and be financially independent, I accepted the job that offered the highest salary.

 And for the next several years, I will do just that — continuously switch jobs for a higher paycheck.
-That’s why after 7 years from graduating college, I’ve already worked for five companies.
+That’s why 7 years after graduating from college, I’ve already worked for five companies.

 When the world of freelancing and entrepreneurship became my “shiny object” — things only got worse.
 My eyes saw a lot of new and different opportunities.
 I felt like a child in a big toy store.

 One by one, and then all at the same time, I chased many and various opportunities.

 Until I ended up doing freelance software development, running an internet cafe, building an online business, and trading the stock market — all at the same time.

 It was fun.
 It was challenging.
 But it was exhausting as well.

 And while I had multiple sources of income, all of them eventually reached a plateau and my income stopped growing.
 So if I wanted to earn more, my solution was to find a new opportunity to add to my list of ventures.